LastStriker11/DARUMA_WP2/README.md

 ### 3.1 Budapest

 There are two kinds of TomTom data, one is OD matrix which does not need further processing (in the folders start with *od_*, e.g., *od_20220307_20220313*), and another one is the link-based data which measuring the average travel time and speed, and aggregated counts of FCD vehicles (in the folders start with *district*, e.g., *district11_20220103_20220109*).

+Regarding the first dataset:

+- Each file contains the hourly OD data within 7-10 and 15-18 of several days.
+So, some data are duplicates.
+For example, in folder *od_20220307_20220313*, only two unique files.
+- Need to confirm with partners from Budapest.

 Regarding the second dataset: